Witold6/AI-Biomod/README.md

 Regeneration of DNA biology like growing organs and body parts.
 Biomod of telepathy and electromagnetic telekinesis.
 It is a universal, artificial, self-learning intelligence program for treating every disease at the genetic level as well as introducing DNA mutations to enhance the capabilities of our body.
+It has scanners for scanning body parameters controlled by artificial intelligence.
+The program after uploading by BCI or programmer to AVR compiler completely integrates with our brain and DNA.